dhellmann/presentation-chugalug-sphinx-intro/source/index.rst

 Sphinx_ is a documentation preparation tool that converts reStructuredText input files into several different output formats like HTML and PDF.

-This guide was created with Sphinx.
+`This guide <http://www.doughellmann.com/projects/pyatl-sphinx-intro/>`_ was created with Sphinx.

 Contents:

 .. toctree::
    :maxdepth: 1

-   features
+   features/index
    installation
    getting_started
    further_reading